 Urban Land Institute Philadelphia, Inaugural Awards for Excellence, 2014

-Engineering News Record, Best Projects Merit Award: Residential /Hospitality Category, 2014
+Engineering News Record, Best Projects Merit Award: Residential/Hospitality, 2014